 Play deepens our sense of place, introduces neighbors, and circulates stories.

-Digital games do not have to be isolated to the virtual world.
-Social media allows gamers to interact with each other in real time.
 Benjamin Stokes studies how games can be used as a tool to make positive changes in the real world by improving local economies, breaking down cultural and social barriers and empowering and connecting communities.
+He recently received a grant from the Knight Foundation and Niantic, Inc. to investigate how augmented reality and games like Pokémon Go can be leveraged to build future cities that are stronger, smarter, and healthier.

 Currently being explored in several classes and with collaborators in the DC area.
 We are continuing a related course on games and rhetoric in the spring of 2016, taught by Michael Treanor.